Mikes987/Data-Collection-and-Comparison/README.md

 ## Apply Mass of Data and Mass Comparison
 This procedure follows creating data file and doing comparison.
 However, instead of choosing a single XML file, one can choose an entire directory and loop through all XML files.

+## Prepare Import
+All the data collected and analyzed with the procedures above have to be imported into database.
+All data can be imported via Excel files but attributes, default values and characteristics have to be aranged into a certain structure.
+Furthermore, the shape of all cells that contains data have to be changed so that the data will be recognized by the database software.